reggierobbins/DMayfintech/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
 -Perfomance does depend on the problem we are trying to solve.
 If it is more important to predict the 1's you would go with Model 1 because that model contains more healthy loan data with same Precision and Recall metrics.
 And Model 2 for predicting the 0's because it has more "High-Risk" loan data and a better recall score with Precision minimally affected.
+If you do not recommend any of the models, please justify your reasoning.